 of the supreme factors in the development of civi-The Three Great lization and in the formation of nations.
-Aryan race from time immemorial led in the planting of new nations and ever stood for power and progress; the Semitic race gave us the three great religions, Jewish, Christian and Mohammedan; the Hamitic race gave rise to learning and science: from a combination of these three has sprung the many-sided civilization of the world.
+Aryan race from time immemorial led in the planting of new nations and ever stood for power and progress; the Semitic race gave us the three great religions, Jewish, Christian and Mohammedan; the Hamitic race gave rise to learning and science; from a combination of these three has sprung the many-sided civilization of the world.
 The mingling of the Franks and Normans brought about by the marriage of the Duke of Normandy, Rollo, to the daughter of the Frankish king, and the subsequent intermarriages of these races formed the new Norman race.
-It combined the daring and adventurous spirit of the old Scandinavian warriors with the higher civilization of the Franks. producing a people destined to play a leading role in the subsequent history of all Europe.
+It combined the daring and adventurous spirit of the old Scandinavian warriors with the higher civilization of the Franks, producing a people destined to play a leading role in the subsequent history of all Europe.
 The intermarriage of the Ionians, Dorians and Spartans formed the pedestal of ancient Greece upon which arose her imperishable monuments of art and learning.
 It was the union of the Italian race (which was of Aryan stock) with the Gauls, Pelasgians, Etruscans and Iapygians that created the nucleus of the Roman Empire and gave birth to the man of iron-the conqueror of the world.
 It was the union of the refined, art-loving Celts with the sturdy, aggressive, cruel Saxons, Angles and Jutes that formed the Anglo-Saxon race, and gave to England her combination of power and beauty, aggressiveness and policy, sturdiness with true refinement, prosaic manner yet poetic sentiment.
-It is the interblending and combining of all races, nationalities and peoples in the United States that produces the complex, progressive character of its people and is destined to make it the greatest nation on earth.
+It is the interblending and combining of of Nationalities.

-The Formation of Nationalities.
+The Formation